r-radwan/Artificial-Intelligence-Project/BITI1113/README.md

 There are 3 types of recommendation system: content-based, collaborative and popularity but we have only used content-based and popularity in our project.

+I’ll then show you how to analyze our content based engine dataset using Keras and TensorFlow.